-It’s that time of year again albeit different than past celebrations.
-Dia de los Muertos celebrates the life and death of loved ones each year from October 31 – November 2.
+It’s that time of year again, albeit different than past celebrations.
+Dia de los Muertos celebrates and honors the life and death of loved ones each year from October 31 – November 2.

 Traditional Mexican Recipes:

 Altars, or ofrendas, are created to remember loved ones and serve as an invitation to welcome their spirits back during this time period.
 And, in Mexico, the celebration includes traditional foods like Pan de Muertos, so let’s begin with this recipe from Grand Velas Riviera Maya.